engineersakibcse47/Neural-Machine-Translation-with-RNNs/README.md

-# Neural Machine Translation with RNNs(Seq2Seq)
+# Neural Machine Translation with RNNs(Seq2Seq) - Encoder Decoder

 ## Introduction
-This project focuses on developing a neural machine translation (NMT) model using Recurrent Neural Networks (RNNs) to translate text from French to English.
+This project focuses on developing a neural machine translation (NMT) model using Recurrent Neural Networks (RNNs) to translate text from English to French.
 The model leverages various machine learning and natural language processing techniques.

 ## Data Extraction and Preprocessing
 1. **Extract the downloaded zip file** to obtain the sentence pairs.